South Sudan opposition alliance re-unites after dispute

 It added, “For the distribution of the R-ARCSS positions accruing to SSOA, a committee composed of 9 members representing SSOA member organizations formed to develop objective criteria”.

-The group has, however, applauded South Sudan Council of Church (SSCC) and the Swiss Embassy in Juba for efforts in supporting the re-unification of the alliance.
+The group applauded South Sudan Council of Church (SSCC) and the Swiss embassy in Juba for their efforts in supporting re-unification of the alliance.

 (ST)